 Thus, for most students, 17 is not a good score.
 ACT scores, however, should always be assessed within the context of individual goals.
 Keep in mind that many students do not achieve their goal the first time they take the test, and that rigorous practice and long-term study of the tested concepts can help students substantially improve their scores.

 Thus, for most students, 30 is a good score.
 However, a 30 is below the average score of students admitted to the nation’s most selective schools.
-For instance, at Harvard, Princeton, Yale, Brown, and Columbia, the 25th percentile ACT score is 33 and the 75th percentile score is 35.
-At the University of Pennsylvania, this interquartile range is 34–36; at Cornell and Dartmouth, 32–35.
+For instance, at Harvard, the 25th percentile ACT score is 33 and the 75th percentile score is 36.
+At the Princeton, Brown, and Cornell, the University of Pennsylvania, and Yale, this interquartile range is 33–35; at Columbia, 32–34.

 If you feel you need to improve your score, don’t worry!
 Few students achieve their goal the first time they take the ACT; however, with long-term study of the concepts and practice applying them, all students can improve their scores.

-Keep in mind that ACT scores are only one part of your application.
+Keep in mind that ACT scores are only one part of your application, and they are not a required part of your application.
 You will also be asked to submit your high school transcript, letters of recommendation, and application essays.
 ACT scores provide one measure for colleges to evaluate applicants, but they form only one aspect of the profile you present in your application.

 Score reports are posted online to your ACT web account.
 Your scores on the multiple-choice portion of the ACT will be available about two weeks after taking the official test (though scores can sometimes take as long as two months to become available).
 Scores on the optional Writing Test will become available about two weeks after the multiple-choice scores become available.
-Note that scores for the October administration come out later than other administrations.
+Note that scores for the October and February administrations come out later than scores from other administrations.

 Each college and university has its own policy regarding ACT score reporting.
 Some schools may ask you to report all ACT scores, while others may allow you to choose which scores to send.
 Some schools will accept superscore reports, while others may choose to look only at full test scores.